near/ecosystem/entities/nearcanada.md

 ---

-“Empowering Canadians with the knowledge of Web 3.0 and NEAR technology.”
+“Empowering canadians with the knowledge of Web 3.0 and NEAR technology.”